 A joint admissions agreement between SECON and SUNY Poly guarantees student admission in the Bachelor of Science Degree (BS) nursing program at SUNY Poly, provided the student completes the Associate Degree Nursing Program at SECON and meets the criteria for admission outlined in the joint agreement.
 The program requirements for the BS Degree at SUNY Poly will be those in effect at the time of the student's final semester at SECON.

-St. Elizabeth College of Nursing/SUNY Polytechnic Institute – "1 + 2 + 1" Program:
+St. Elizabeth College of Nursing/SUNY Polytechnic Institute – Dual Degree Program

-A joint partnership agreement also exists between St. Elizabeth College of Nursing (SECON) and SUNY Polytechnic Institute (SUNY Poly) to allow the exceptional high school student to earn two degrees in four years: an AAS degree from SECON and a BS in Nursing from SUNY Poly.
+A joint partnership agreement also exists between St. Elizabeth College of Nursing (SECON) and SUNY Polytechnic Institute (SUNY Poly) to give students the opportunity to earn two degrees in four years: an AAS degree from SECON and a BS from SUNY Poly.
 As a student of SUNY Poly (years 1 and 4), a strong educational framework is achieved.
-The student becomes enrolled at SECON (years 2 and 3) and receives extensive nursing theory and over 630 clinical hours.
+The student becomes enrolled at SECON (years 2 and 3) and receives extensive nursing theory and 630 clinical hours.